 The COADN liaison to CACN (both COADN presidents or their designees) will represent COADN north and south.
 When travel is required, the organization’s representative who attends will be financially supported to attend, if needed.
 The executive board will discuss and approve the expenses up to a defined amount in advance, when possible.
 Each region will develop an expense form with outlined guidelines.
 The CACN liaison may attend the scheduled meetings of the COADN and speak on behalf of the CACN.
 The CACN liaison will not be member of COADN and is not able to vote.

 The presidents of the north and south, or President Designee, will attend representing COADN.

 The bylaws of the organization shall be reviewed every two years.

 Changes to the bylaws must occur by a majority of voting members present at the meeting.
-The bylaws shall have an addendum for the north and south.
+The bylaws may have an addendum for the north and south.

 The organization is a non-profit organization whose purpose is to improve the quality of associate degree education in the state and to promote safety and quality of patient care.

 Officers are the president, president elect, vice president, secretary and treasurer and are elected every two years.
 The treasurer keeps records of income and expenses and reports this information to the members at the regularly scheduled meeting.
 The treasurer deposits the income and pays the invoices as appropriate.
 The treasurer keeps records of invoices and dues, providing necessary documentation to tax preparer as needed.
 Decisions regarding the allocation of funds are made by the consensus or by the organization members at the regularly scheduled meetings.
 The officers are compensated for conference travel when the conferences are hosted by the organization if there are sufficient funds in the current fiscal year.

 Approved December 2008, Revised March 2015, Reviewed September 2017, Revised Oct 11, 2017, Approved Feb 2018; Approved May, 2022